Consent Form For Union County High School Screening

-You, the undersigned, give consent for your child to voluntarily participate in the Heart Screening hosted by SafeBeat (hereinafter referred to as "Screening Organization") as described in this Informed Consent Form.
-You understand that the Heart Screening will include a few tests.
-Your child will receive an electrocardiogram (ECG), have his/her blood pressure checked, have height and weight recorded, have a medical history form reviewed, and if required, based on findings, receive an echocardiogram (ECHO).
-The screening process should take approximately 15 minutes.
-Additional time may be needed if an ECHO is performed.
+You, the undersigned, give consent for your child to voluntarily participate in the Heart Screening hosted by SafeBeat hereinafter referred to as "Screening Organization") as described in this Informed Consent Form.
+You understand that the Heart Screening will consist of an electrocardiogram (ECG) and a medical history form.
+Other exams may be conducted: blood pressure, height and weight, auscultation (murmurs), and/or an echocardiogram (ECHO).
 The Heart Screening is not intended to serve as formal clearance for sports participation.
 Clearance for sports must be obtained from your child's physician.

 Part One: Definitions